uNashy/MATM-Wallet-Miner/README.md

 ```
 go build main.go
 ```
-If you don't see any output the compilation was successful and you should be able to see the main.exe file in the folder.
+If you don't see any output the compiling process was successful and you should be able to see the main.exe file in the folder.

 <details><summary>FAQ</summary>